jackson-jackson/otweb/README.md

-<h3>OT Web Interface</h3>
+<h3>A Basic Open Transactions Web Interface</h3>

+otweb is built on Open Transactions, and you need to install opentsx before otweb will run.
+Please see the opentx installation documents here: https://github.com/Open-Transactions/opentxs/tree/develop/docs

-To run, clone the repo and, from the otweb directory, run
+To run, clone the repo and from your otweb directory run

 coffee app.coffee

 then navigate on your browser to http://localhost:3000/